mlabussiere/mlabussiere.github.io/_pages/en-us/repositories.md

 ## Harvard Dataverse

+The replication code for my PhD empirical articles can be found on my [Harvard Dataverse profile](https://dataverse.harvard.edu/dataverse/mlabussiere).

 {% if site.data.repositories.github_users %}

 ## GitHub

+All replication code for subsequent work can be found on my GitHub profile:

 <div class="repositories d-flex flex-wrap flex-md-row flex-column justify-content-between align-items-center">
   {% for user in site.data.repositories.github_users %}